NORTHONE’S TERMS OF SERVICE

 What is personal data?

-We collect information about you in a range of forms, including personal data.
-As used in this Policy, “personal data” is as defined in the UK Data Protection Act 1998/the European Data Protection Directive 95/46/EC/General Data Protection Regulation 2018 (“GDPR”) and any successor legislation, this includes any information which, either alone or in combination with other information we hold about you, identifies you as an individual, including, for example, your name, postal address, email address and telephone number.
+We collect information about you in a range of forms, which could include any information which, either alone or in combination with other information we hold about you, identifies you as an individual, for example, your name, date of birth, social security number, postal address, email address and telephone number.

 Why do we need your personal data?